torik42/YaLafi/README.md

 ```
  1  from . import parameters, parser, utils
  2  def tex2txt(latex, opts):
+ 3      def read(file):
+ 4          try:
+ 5              with open(file, encoding=opts.ienc) as f:
+ 6                  return True, f.read()
+ 7          except:
+ 8              return False, ''
- 3      parms = parameters.Parameters(opts.lang)
+ 9      parms = parameters.Parameters(opts.lang)
- 4      if opts.defs:
+10      if opts.defs:
- 5          parms.add_latex_macros(opts.defs)
+11          parms.add_latex_macros(opts.defs)
- 6      if opts.pyth:
+12      if opts.pyth:
- 7          exec('import ' + opts.pyth)
+13          exec('import ' + opts.pyth)
- 8          exec(opts.pyth + '.modify_parameters(parms)')
+14          exec(opts.pyth + '.modify_parameters(parms)')
- 9      if opts.extr:
+15      if opts.extr:
-10          extr = ['\\' + s for s in opts.extr.split(',')]
+16          extr = ['\\' + s for s in opts.extr.split(',')]
-11      else:
+17      else:
-12          extr = []
+18          extr = []
-13      p = parser.Parser(parms)
+19      p = parser.Parser(parms, read_macros=read)
-14      toks = p.parse(latex, extract=extr)
+20      toks = p.parse(latex, extract=extr)
-15      txt, pos = utils.get_txt_pos(toks)
+21      txt, pos = utils.get_txt_pos(toks)
-16      if opts.repl:
+22      if opts.repl:
-17          txt, pos = utils.replace_phrases(txt, pos, opts.repl)
+23          txt, pos = utils.replace_phrases(txt, pos, opts.repl)
-18      if opts.unkn:
+24      if opts.unkn:
-19          txt = '\n'.join(p.get_unknowns()) + '\n'
+25          txt = '\n'.join(p.get_unknowns()) + '\n'
-20          pos = [0 for n in range(len(txt))]
+26          pos = [0 for n in range(len(txt))]
-21      pos = [n + 1 for n in pos]
+27      pos = [n + 1 for n in pos]
-22      return txt, pos
+28      return txt, pos
 ```
+- 3-8: This is an auxiliary function for the parser.
-- 3: The created parameter object contains all default settings and definitions from file yalafi/parameters.py.
+- 9: The created parameter object contains all default settings and definitions from file yalafi/parameters.py.
-- 5: If requested by script option --defs, additional macros are included from the string opts.defs.
+- 11: If requested by script option --defs, additional macros are included from the string opts.defs.
-- 8: On option --pyth, we call a function to modify the parameter object, see file [definitions.py](definitions.py) for an example.
+- 14: On option --pyth, we call a function to modify the parameter object, see file [definitions.py](definitions.py) for an example.
-- 9-12: If option --extr requests only extraction of arguments of certain macros, this is prepared.
+- 15-18: If option --extr requests only extraction of arguments of certain macros, this is prepared.
+- 19: We create a parser object, the passed function is called on \\LTmacros.
-- 13-14: We create a parser object and call its parsing method that returns a list of tokens.
+- 20: The parsing method returns a list of tokens.
-- 15: The token list is converted into a 2-tuple containing the plain-text string and a list of numbers.
+- 21: The token list is converted into a 2-tuple containing the plain-text string and a list of numbers.
   Each number in the list indicates the estimated position of the corresponding character in the text string.
-- 17: If phrase replacements are requested by option --repl, this is done.
+- 23: If phrase replacements are requested by option --repl, this is done.
   String opts.repl contains the replacement specifications read from the file.
-- 19: On option --unkn, a list of unknown macros and environments is generated.
+- 25: On option --unkn, a list of unknown macros and environments is generated.
-- 21: This is necessary, since position numbers are zero-based in yalafi, but one-based in Tex2txt/tex2txt.py.
+- 27: This is necessary, since position numbers are zero-based in yalafi, but one-based in Tex2txt/tex2txt.py.

 [Back to top](#yalafi-yet-another-latex-filter)